'Stop f-ing selling!!!' WallStreetBets Redditors go ballistic over GameStop's sinking share price - KESQ

 Reddit favorite GameStop isn’t looking so hot this week and some of the stock’s biggest backers are freaking out.

-After selling off sharply all week, the stock was down another 36% Thursday.
+After selling off sharply all week, the stock fell another 42% Thursday.

 “Stop f—ing selling GME,” is the title of a thread on the WallStreetBets forum, home of the Reddit army that boosted the gaming retailer’s stock price in recent weeks.